mjhm/cukelib/README.md

       | [ _.isString, /\w+\s\w+/ ] |
 ```

 Interested?
-Yeah, we're just getting started, but before we get into some details here's some ...
+Yeah, we're just getting started, but before we get into some details, here's some ...

 ### Conventions